Zinn Beck: Minor League managerial career

 From 1920 to 1922 Beck managed the Columbia Comers in Columbia, South Carolina, winning the South Atlantic League pennant the first two years.
 From 1923 to 1925 Beck managed the Greenville Spinners in Greenville, South Carolina also in the South Atlantic League.
 In 1927 he managed the Portsmouth Truckers in Portsmouth, Virginia, winning the Virginia League pennant, and in 1928 managed the Norfolk Tars in Norfolk, Virginia until the Virginia League disbanded in June.
 He managed the Selma Cloverleafs in Selma, Alabama for the last part of the 1928 season, returning for full seasons in 1929 and 1930, winning the Southeastern League pennant that year.
 In 1934 he managed the Washington Senators farm team the Chattanooga Lookouts before being replaced by Mule Shirley.

 Later life

+Beck died on March 19, 1981 in Lake Worth, Florida at age 95 after having lived in Sanford.
+He had been serving as a scount for the Minnesota Twins for 51 years, starting during the franchise's time as the Washington Senators in 1931.
+He signed players such as Early Wynn, Goose Goslin and Jimmy Bloodworth to their first playing contracts.
+He had also scouted John Castino, who played for the Twins from 1979-1984.
+He would be buried at Evergreen Cemetery in Sanford on March 27.

 Zinn Beck Field at Sanford Memorial Stadium in Sanford, Florida is named in his honor.
 In 1978, he was presented with the King of Baseball award given by Minor League Baseball.
-Beck died in West Palm Beach, Florida.